About us - Leadership driven by innovation

 In some countries hearing instruments are supplied and fitted through public health organizations.
 The largest organizations in this channel are the US Department of Veterans Affairs (VA) and the British National Health Service (NHS).

-Within the cochlear implant market, we see a significant and promising market for cochlear implants.
+Within the market for hearing solutions, we see a significant and promising market for cochlear implants.
 This market is still relatively young: the first implant only gained FDA approval in 1984.
 Cochlear implants bring the promise of greatly improved hearing experience and clear, intelligible speech to children and adults with significant hearing loss.

 Sonova serves the cochlear implant market through the Advanced Bionics brand.
 Putting the patient first, Advanced Bionics brings continuous innovation to this remarkable technology, delivering the promise of clear, high-resolution sound and optimal speech understanding to children and adults with significant hearing loss.